SEO Trends: 45 Experts On The Future Of Search

 The importance of these insights is not being driven by SEO practitioners wanting to carve out a new more influential role, it’s being driven by consumers.
 Consumer turn to organic search all the way through the purchase funnel.
 Much more than social and paid media.
 Managing this channel in a much smarter way is the only way forward.

 Our clients are there now and exploiting their competitors blind spot.
-The rest will edge towards this model in 2015.
+The rest will edge towards this model.

 Dave Rohrer, Domestic SEO Lead at Covario